-More and more often I am advocating for children on the autism spectrum who are achieving at or above grade level, but whose IQ scores show them to have below average or even mentally deficient intelligence levels.
-The IQ score is supposed to represent a person’s ability to learn, so how could it be that a child could be learning so well but be mentally retarded?
+More and more often I am advocating for children on the autism spectrum who are achieving at or above grade level, but whose IQ scores show them to have below average or even cognitively impaired.
+The IQ score is supposed to represent a person’s ability to learn, so how could it be that a child could be learning so well but be intellectually disabled?

 The answer is that it can’t be; it makes no sense.
 Research shows that the IQ scores of children on the autism spectrum may not be accurate reflections of their innate intellectual potential.
 While in the past many psychologists have believed that the vast majority of children with autism had below normal intelligence, recent scientific studies have found otherwise.
 Before 1998 only one-fifth of the people with ASD functioned in the “normal range” of intelligence.
 But in 2014, a U.S. study found that almost half of the children with ASD had average or above average intelligence, that is, an IQ score above 85.
 Less than a third of the children with autism had intellectual disability.

 As it turns out, the standard IQ tests (the WISC-IV and the Stanford-Binet), which school psychologists and others often use, do not tap the true cognitive ability of many children on the autistic spectrum.
 According to the highly respected National Research Council, by definition autism often prevents students from doing well on those traditional IQ tests because they rely heavily on communication, social and verbal skills.

 Some people might say “Well, if you can’t engage interpersonally, listen and express yourself, then you’re just not very smart, and you deserve the low IQ score you received.”
 But, the truth is that IQ tests are supposed to measure a person’s intellectual potential, and not their ability to communicate what they know to a stranger.
 Other people might say “Well, who cares if my child’s IQ score is inaccurately low — it might actually help me get disability benefits.”